gianfranco-s/lets-code-math-and-physics/chapter01_math/02_derivatives_and_velocity/02_derivatives_and_velocity.md

 v = [ x(t+dt) - x(t) ] / dt
 ```

 You've seen this expression in every calculus book.
-We won't get into the math of it... but let's plot how it would look like, for differente values of *dt*
+We won't get into the math of it... but let's plot how it would look like, for different values of *dt*